arnehormann/configurator/README.md

 # configurator
+This library vastly simplifies requirement [3 of the 12 factor apps: Configuration](http://12factor.net/config).
 Use POJOs for configuration and have all configuration options in one place.
-This library vastly simplifies requirement [3 of the 12 factor apps: Configuration](http://12factor.net/config).
+Autogenerate documentation in various formats (some assembly required).

 It's [MIT-licensed](https://raw.github.com/jatronizer/configurator/master/LICENSE).